ccbrown/lessdb/README.md

 bringing new nodes into the cluster would take considerable time, but requests should remain nearly as fast as any other scale cluster.

-Partitions consist of an append-only "2D" B+tree where each modification appends a new root node to the partition.
-The "2D" B+tree is actually just two B+trees combined into one data structure.
+Partitions consist of an append-only "indexed" B+tree where each modification appends a new root node to the partition.
+The "indexed" B+tree is actually just two B+trees combined into one data structure.
 Items that have a secondary sort key are inserted into the secondary B+tree so they can be accessed based on this second dimension.